Setanta Sports

-Setanta Sports Media is a sports television company based in Dublin, Ireland and in Tbilisi, Georgia, broadcasting throughout select Eurasian countries, and the Philippines.
-The company was formed in 1990 to facilitate the broadcasting of Irish sporting events to international audiences.
-The company previously operated channels in Ireland, the UK, Asia, Africa, Australia, the United States, and Canada.
-It is currently owned by Georgia-based media outlet Adjarasport.
+Setanta Sports Media is a sports television company based in Dublin, Ireland and in Tbilisi, Georgia, the latter of which is managed by Adjarasport.
+Formed in 1990 to facilitate the broadcasting of Irish sporting events internationally, it operates channels in Eastern Europe and the Philippines and formerly Ireland (where it originated from), the UK, Asia, Africa, Australia, the United States and Canada.